MundoDele Spanish Grammar

 - Ignoring commas: commas can change whether the clause identifies or only adds information.

-- Using indicative for unknown antecedents: busco a alguien que hable, not busco a alguien que habla.
+- Using indicative for unknown antecedents: say busco a alguien que hable, not busco a alguien que habla.

 - Using cuyo without agreement: cuyo agrees with the possessed noun, not with the owner.